 Ginger: What do you mean?

-Tom: Prayer, Ginger!
-Thatís what I mean.
-Donít you know that God wants to hear from you?
-The bible says, ďThe prayer of the upright is His delight.Ē Can you imagine God being delighted to hear from me?
+Bible says, "The prayer of the upright is His delight."
+Can you imagine God being delighted to hear from me?
 Well, I trade my burdens to God in prayer every night and he gives me peace in exchange.